 Best Time to Pick: August – September

-OUTSIDE THE PARK: The area just outside the southern boundaries of the park is also well known for huckleberry picking, which grow in open areas at elevations over 4,000 feet.
-East Lewis County near Packwood and Randle are the most popular areas.
-Three gallons per person are allowed (non commercial) without a permit.
-Huckleberry Locations.
+OUTSIDE THE PARK: The area just outside the southern boundaries of the park is also well known for huckleberry picking, which grows in open areas at elevations over 4,000 feet.
+Three gallons per person are allowed (non-commercial) without a permit.
+For information about harvesting huckleberries at the Gifford Pinchot National Forest click here.